Azure-Samples/azure-ml-federated-learning/plan/roadmap-to-fl-poc.md

 ### 1.1 Orchestrator

 For all customers, the orchestrator will be an AML workspace.
-Even if you already have an AML workspace, we recommend you create a specific one for ths PoC.
+Even if you already have an AML workspace, we recommend you create a specific one for this PoC.
 You can find more instructions [here](https://docs.microsoft.com/en-us/azure/machine-learning/concept-workspace).

+The orchestrator needs some compute clusters too - for aggregating the model weights, or doing some pre-processing.
+We recommend a regular CPU cluster, and a GPU cluster too.
+These compute clusters can be created through the UI directly from the workspace, or by using the resources provided [here](https://github.com/Azure-Samples/azure-ml-federated-learning/tree/main/automated_provisioning#6-create-compute-resources-in-the-orchestrator) (section 6, "Create compute resources in the orchestrator").

 ### 1.2 Silos